ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-5. What are some common impurity measures used in decision tree algorithms?
+Q. What are some common impurity measures used in decision tree algorithms?

 <details><summary><b>Answer</b></summary>